jz3309/Small_Data_Science_Projects/HW5_jz3309/README.md

 # Assignment4
 I completed three tests for the citibike data.

-## I worked with      for the assignment2 and work individually for other assignments.
+## I worked with Mengyun Li  for the assignment2 and work individually for other assignments.